 Simple English definitions for legal terms

-Read a random definition: maritime peril
+Read a random definition: right of division

 Libertas Ecclesiastica: A fancy Latin term that means "church liberty."
 It's a special rule that says the church and its leaders don't have to follow the same laws as everyone else.
 Instead, they have their own set of rules called "ecclesiastical law."
 This rule was made a long time ago in a document called Magna Carta, which was written in 1215.